Egg Freezing Costs

 Financing Options

 We don’t want financial considerations to stand in the way of your future fertility and family dreams.
-That’s why we are excited to partner with financing specialists Beautifi Financing.
-Learn more about the financing process.
+That’s why we partner with financing specialists Beautifi Financing.

 Medical Coverage for Fertility Treatments

-- Check with your employers to see if you have options.
-Things like “Flex benefits” or a “Healthcare Spending Account” may help offset some costs.
+- Check whether you have “Flex benefits” or a “Healthcare Spending Account” that can help offset costs.

 Fertility Medication

-- The stimulation part of your egg freezing cycle will need special fertility medications.
-These medications are crucial for ensuring the development of mature eggs, which are necessary for successful egg retrieval.
-Costs for fertility medications will vary.
-Depending on your extended health plan, you may have complete, partial, or no coverage for medication.
+The stimulation part of your egg freezing cycle requires fertility medications.
+These medications are crucial for ensuring the development of mature eggs needed for egg retrieval.
+Costs vary and coverage depends on your extended health plan.

-- Always check with your insurance plan to determine if there are total amount limits, total treatment cycle limits, and yearly or lifetime limits.
-Do this before you submit a claim to optimize your coverage.
+- Check whether your plan has total amount limits, total treatment cycle limits, and yearly or lifetime limits before you submit a claim.

 Egg Freezing and Your Income Taxes

 Fertility treatments qualify as deductible medical expenses on your income tax return.
 This tax credit can help you reduce the impact of medical costs.
-In all cases, please check with your accountant for further details and to confirm eligibility..
+In all cases, please check with your accountant for further details and to confirm eligibility.
+For a clearer breakdown of what to track and eligibility, check out our: Insurance Coverage & Tax Guide

 Allowable fertility medical expenses on your income tax include: